enzoMiller/enzoMiller.github.io/_teaching/2020-algebre-lineaire-L1.md

 I now give lectures here : [link to class](https://bbb1.math.univ-paris-diderot.fr/b/enz-d4e-ddt) every Monday at 2pm.
 Send me an email at enzo.miller[at]polytechnique.org if you want to attend so that I have an idea of the attendance.

 ## Some references
 For the different partials and exams try to regularly do exercices.
 I suggest here a good source of corrected exercices (search them at least 20min !).
 If you don't have time to do them all, it's ok :), (but note that with Covid-19 you have more time than ever ;)).
-Try to do at least one per day.
+Try to do some everyday day.
 I advise you to look at those ones :
 - Dimension finie : exercices pratiques [link](http://www.bibmath.net/ressources/index.php?action=affiche&quoi=bde/algebrelineaire/dimfinieprat&type=fexo)
 - Dimension finie : exercices théoriques [link](http://www.bibmath.net/ressources/index.php?action=affiche&quoi=bde/algebrelineaire/dimfinietheo&type=fexo)
 - Espaces vectoriels : combinaisons linéaires, familles libres, génératrices [link](http://www.bibmath.net/ressources/index.php?action=affiche&quoi=bde/algebrelineaire/evfamilleslibres&type=fexo)